[HISTORY: Adopted by the Board of Trustees of the Village of Manlius 8-9-1994 as L.L. No. 2-1994. Amendments noted where applicable.]

 All work shall be otherwise performed in accordance with the applicable provisions of the State Uniform Fire Prevention and Building Code.

-Before taking any action on an application for a demolition permit, the Planning Board shall review the application for completeness and consistency with the provisions of this chapter and shall observe the pertinent provisions of the New York State Environmental Quality Review Act (SEQRA)
+Before taking any action on an application for a demolition permit, the Planning Board shall review the application for completeness and consistency with the provisions of this chapter and shall observe the pertinent provisions of the New York State Environmental Quality Review Act (SEQRA) and related regulations.
+In taking action upon an application, the Planning Board may impose such conditions as it deems reasonable and may waive any and all provisions of this chapter as may be necessary or appropriate given the circumstances presented.

 A demolition permit shall be valid for a period of 30 days.
 One additional extension of 10 working days may be granted by the Code Enforcement Officer for good cause shown.
-All work including site restoration shall be satisfactorily completed within such period of time.
+All work, including site restoration, shall be satisfactorily completed within such period of time.

 Where a building or structure is designated by the Code Enforcement Officer as unsafe or dangerous, that building or structure shall be demolished within such period of time as may be ordered by the Code Enforcement Officer, even though a demolition permit may not have been issued.
 To the extent deemed feasible by the Code Enforcement Officer, such demolition of an unsafe building and related site restoration shall be subject to the provisions of this chapter.

 All cellars and basements of demolished buildings or structures shall be filled in and made safe by filling such basement or cellar with noncombustible materials and causing the surface of the location to be on a level with the surrounding premises.
 No materials will be permitted as fill which may corrode, rot, decay or collapse.
-All barricades, guardrails and temporary structures erected during demolition shall be removed prior to final approval by the Code Enforcement Officer and the site shall be stabilized including appropriate grading and seeding where there are no immediate plans for redevelopment.
+All barricades, guardrails and temporary structures erected during demolition shall be removed prior to final approval by the Code Enforcement Officer and the site shall be stabilized, including appropriate grading and seeding where there are no immediate plans for redevelopment.

 The invalidity of any part, clause, section or provision of this chapter shall not invalidate any other part, clause, section or provision hereof.